App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 A family loan is when one family member lends money to another.
 For instance, a person might want to borrow from a relative to help pay for a down payment on a home.
-But while a loan to a family member has benefits, it also has drawbacks.
+While family loans can have many benefits, there are drawbacks, as well.
 If you’re considering a family loan agreement, here’s what you need to know.

 What Is a Family Loan Agreement?